 If you’re an employee then your truck insurance will often be paid for you, however, if you’re a self-employed trucker or operator you’ll have to purchase this yourself.
 There’s a range of insurers out there so it’s always best to shop around before you make a purchase.
-The RHA estimate that HGV insurance can cost £1928.00 for 6 months’ worth of cover, however, we can offer 12 months HGV insurance from £1962.13 which is just £34.13 extra for double the duration of cover.
-It really does pay to shop around!
+In 2017, the RHA estimated that HGV insurance can cost £1928.00 for 6 months’ worth of cover.
+If you’re look for an HGV insurance quote then see how much you could save.

 Low emission zone (LEZ)